My observations of the Calais Jungle refugee camp

 Painting them all with a broad brush would be inaccurate because the community consists of men, women, children, and families from all walks of life.
 I did meet people who weren’t so great, but in general, the Calais Jungle was like any other community.

-Why Refugees in the Calais Jungle Want to Go to the UK (aka “London”)
+Why refugees in the Calais Jungle want to go to the UK (aka “London”)

 It’s often asserted that the refugees in Calais want to go to the UK to take advantage of superior social services.
 When I brought up this topic, most shrugged and seemed to care little about it.
 “I don’t know,” some would say, “I need to get to London to reconnect with my brother/uncle/cousin”.